October 5, 2021

-If your hospital stay extends beyond 60 days, days 61 to 90 will cost you $352 per day in coinsurance in 2021.
-If your hospital stay exceeds 90 days, you’ll pay $704 for every “lifetime reserve” day you spend in hospital.
-Any additional time in the hospital after you exhaust your “lifetime reserve days” will no longer be covered by Medicare Part A.
+If your hospital stay extends beyond 60 days, days 61 to 90 will cost you $389 per day in coinsurance in 2022.
+If your hospital stay exceeds 90 days, you’ll pay $778 coinsurance for every “lifetime reserve” day you spend in hospital.
+Any additional time in the hospital after you exhaust your “lifetime reserve days” will no longer be covered by Medicare Part A.2

 While this might sound scary, hospital stays over 3 months aren’t typical.
 The national average for a hospital stay for Medicare beneficiaries is 5.3 days, according to the Agency for Healthcare Research and Quality.1

-Even Americans requiring major surgeries have relatively short stays (the highest average is 8.2 days for respiratory failure).
-That doesn’t mean people needing surgery don’t stay in the hospital longer than 60 days, but it is very rare.
+Even Americans requiring major surgeries generally have relatively short stays (the highest average is 8.2 days for respiratory failure).
+That doesn’t mean people needing surgery don’t stay in the hospital longer than 60 days, but it is very rare.1

 Medicare Part B covers doctor services, including those related to surgery, certain types of oral surgery, and other outpatient care.
 Medicare Part B will usually pay 80% of your eligible bills, leaving you to pay the remaining 20%.